-This dish is light but packed with flavor thanks to a savory-sweet soy glaze and tender air fryer salmon.
-Konjac noodles soak up the sauce beautifully, while the vegetables stay crisp and fresh.
-It’s a quick dinner that tastes balanced, warm, and satisfying.
+This dish is light, but still full of flavor.
+The salmon cooks up tender in the air fryer, and that savory-sweet soy glaze really brings everything together.
+The konjac noodles soak up all the sauce, while the veggies stay nice and crisp.
+It’s a quick dinner that feels balanced, warm, and actually satisfying.

 Difficulty: Easy